effml-postech/blog-post/content/docs/spring24/01_/_index.md

   {{< /katex >}}
 </p>

 For MEMIT model editing. it optimizes same objectives with ROME, but performance memorization using a least-square constraint, which allows for a closed-form solution.
 It has similar form with ROME method, but it multiplies {{< katex >}}\lambda{{< /katex >}} term, which is hyperparameter, to preservation term.
-Also, it combines memorization term for minimize target
+Also, it combines memorization term for minimize target.

 <p align="center">
   {{< katex >}}